Gelvey/Task-Master/README.md

 ## Installation
 1. Ensure you have Python 3.11.x installed on your system.
-2. Install Tkinter if not already installed.
-It is usually included with Python distributions.
 3. Install tkcalendar by running `pip install tkcalendar` in your terminal.

 ## Usage